Saenger Theatre (Mobile, Alabama): History

 When The Saenger opened on January 19, 1927, it was the sixty-first Saenger theatre of a chain founded by the Saenger brothers, Julian and Abe of Shreveport.
 The Saengers were pharmacists when they purchased their first theater in Shreveport in 1911.
 They eventually owned 320 theaters located throughout the South, Costa Rica, Cuba, Jamaica, Mexico, Panama and Puerto Rico.

 The Saenger Theatre in Mobile took a year to construct at a cost of about 500,000 dollars.
-Designed by renowned architect, Emile Weil, the Saenger featured the following: three-color auditorium lighting, a two-manual, ten-rank Robert Morton theater organ, full stage facilities to accommodate large road shows including stage and wardrobe traps, four floors of dressing rooms, musicians' and chorus rooms and 2,615 seats.
+Designed by renowned architect, Emile Weil, the Saenger featured three-color auditorium lighting, a two-manual, ten-rank Robert Morton theater organ, full stage facilities to accommodate large road shows including stage and wardrobe traps, four floors of dressing rooms, musicians' and chorus rooms and 2,615 seats.
 Around 1950, the seats on the floor were replaced and respaced, reducing the seating capacity to about 2,200.
 Seating capacity today is 1,921.

 The Saenger Theatre's decoration was described as, "the motif of a French palace of the Renaissance."
 It was inspired by classical Greek mythology and Mobile's coastal location.
 Poseidon is cast above the front entrance and the interior plaster ornamentation includes: Dionysus above the proscenium, Maenads encircling the chandelier in the lounge, Pan beneath the organ grilles and various stylized seahorses, shells and fish throughout the theater.
 The color scheme of the interior was primarily sea-green with maroon and gold trim.
 The ceilings featured a variety of trompe-l'œil decoration.